 - 1. Gather, interpret, and assess information from a variety of sources and points of view. - 2.
 Evaluate evidence and arguments critically and analytically. - 3.
-Produce well-reasoned written arguments using evidence to support conclusions. - 4.
-Identify and apply the fundamental concepts of physics, chemistry, geology, biology, mathematics and engineering technologies to the study of modern oceanography: - 5.
-Articulate and evaluate the empirical evidence supporting a scientific or formal theory: - 6.
-Understand the scientific principles underlying matters of policy and public concern as they relate to the oceans:
+Produce well-reasoned written arguments using evidence to support conclusions.

+- 4. Identify fundamental concepts in physics, chemistry, geology, biology, mathematics and engineering technologies as they apply to the study of modern oceanography: - 5.
+Identify and contribute to modern Ocean discourse: - 6.
+Demonstrate knowledge of the Ocean's role within the broader Earth System: